Tracer

 As the explosion subsided, the smoke and the light lingered, along with everyone's last remaining fear.
 Was this finally Tracer's last battle?
 Could his energy armor deflect the full power of the explosion?

-And with that, he leisurely departed.
+And with that, he lazily drifted away into the air.

 But Tracer heard that remark, even over the din of cheers.
 He doubled back and ground to a halt less than a meter from the general.

-"I am not your 'Fine American.'
-I am a living being first, above any nationality.
+"I am not your 'Fine American.'"
+Tracer's eyes were steel.
+"I belong to humanity first.
+No nationality can trump that.
 This country is a good one — the best in the world, in fact — but it's far from perfect.
 Or else . . . why would I be here?"

 I hope you have enjoyed reading Tracer as much as I enjoyed writing it.